 junction, the problem will be alleviated and

 this policy (including CA1 and WIT1) is

 therefore supported.
 At point 16 (vol 4)

 reference is made to environmental weight

 restrictions being reviewed - Minster Lovell

 wish to be included in the focus as it does

 not have any restrictions in force.

-The A40/Downs Road junction is also Noted d None
+The A40/Downs Road junction is also Noted None

 supported by the Council (WIT1 policy).
 It is

 considered that a broader review of HGV

 transport routes into and out of the County

 is considered to ensure that the most

 effective routes are used (and enforced)

 when considering carbon footprints, local

 economies, environments and the impact on

 those communities.

-As part of policy CA1, the upgrading of the Noted d Revised text to make it clear the
+As part of policy CA1, the upgrading of the Noted Revised text to make it clear the

 B4477 road to an 'A' classification should B4477 includes cycle provision.

 ensure that a safe and viable cycle route is

 incorporated.
 National Cycle Network route

 57 runs through Minster Lovell and local

 funds have been previously sourced to

 maintain this part of the route.
 More

 investment needs to be secured in order to

-investment needs to be secured in order to

 maintain existing routes, to ensure they

-maintain existing routes, to ensure they continue to be used as well as establishing new routes.

-maintain existing routes, to ensure they continue to be used as well as establishing new routes.NotectSince the adoption of LTP3, a map showingNotect d Revised text to show commitment to
+continue to be used as well as establishing

+new routes.

-maintain existing routes, to ensure they continue to be used as well as establishing new routes.NotecSince the adoption of LTP3, a map showing the future cycle network in Witney - linkingNotec d Revised text to show commitment to developing the cycle network in
+Since the adoption of LTP3, a map showing Noted Revised text to show commitment to

-maintain existing routes, to ensure they continue to be used as well as establishing new routes.NotesSince the adoption of LTP3, a map showing the future cycle network in Witney - linking people with schools, shops, services andNotes

-maintain existing routes, to ensure they continue to be used as well as establishing new routes.NotecSince the adoption of LTP3, a map showing the future cycle network in Witney - linkingNotec developing the cycle network in
+the future cycle network in Witney - linking developing the cycle network in

+people with schools, shops, services and Witney.

+I a consider the state of the allocation as a substantial factories.

+employment, indicating which future developments could fund which sections,